tufts-ml/tufts_ml_website/content/pages/hiring.md

 ## 2018-19 Ph.D.
 Hiring

 Prof. Hughes is looking for several new Ph.D. students interested in machine learning research to to join his new research group at Tufts CS.
+Prof. Liping Liu is also interested in strong applicants.

 For more information or to start an application, please click here: